mozilla/gecko-dev/toolkit/components/telemetry/docs/data/third-party-modules-ping.rst

 Notes
 ~~~~~
-* The client id is submitted with this ping.
+* The client id and profile group id are submitted with this ping.
 * The :doc:`Telemetry Environment <../data/environment>` is submitted in this ping.
 * String fields within ``payload`` are limited in length to 260 characters.
 * This ping is sent once daily.